 Student Name: Date:

 Clinical Instructor

 Clinical Site

 Dates Absent from Clinical

 Reason for Absence

 Plans for Making up Missed Work

 Student's Signature Date

+2

 Clinical Instructor's Signature Date

-Chimear instructor 5 digitature Dute

 Academic Coordinator of Clinical Education Date

 This form should be submitted to clinical instructor and ACCE 48 hours prior to the anticipated absence, if possible.
 If absence is unforeseen, then form must be submitted to clinical instructor and ACCE on the day you return to the clinic.